project-oak/oak/cc/tflite_micro/README.md

 There are few optional build options provided:

-- `--define=no_opt=1`\
+- `--define=no_opt=1`

   Disable compiler optimizations when building model app freestanding binaries.

-- `--define=no_sse=1`\
+- `--define=no_sse=1`

   Disable using streaming SIMD instructions i.e. SSE2/SSSE3/SSE4/AVX2.
 The option under the hook would use non-optimized nanolibc string apis i.e. str{len|cmp|cpy|...}, mem{cpy|cmp|move|set|...}, etc. Additinally, tflite is built without `-msse4.2`.

-- `--define=use_custom_output=1`\
+- `--define=use_custom_output=1`

   To build tflm without using Oak debug_log.cc; instead, using a custom debug_log.cc for multiple use cases i.e. testing, ported to other operating systems that implement proprietary debug logging, etc.

 ## Debugging Model Binaries

-As what aforementioned, we are able to build freestanding libraries that can run on PC.
+As what aforementioned, we are able to build freestanding libraries that can run on Linux.
 In order for debugger i.e. gdb/lldb to correctly work on the binaries, we need to specify additional bulid parameters telling bazel to keep all debug symbols and optionally disabling optimizations so breakpoints can be precisely mapped to correct lines of source code.

-Use hell_world model app as example,
+Use hello_world model app as example,

 ```bash
 bazel build --copt=-g --strip=never --define=no_opt=1 //cc/tflite_micro/oak/apps/hello_world:hello_world_bin